tobiasahlin/infinite-jekyll/README.md

 ### Add the spinner

-You should now see the 10 latest posts on your front page, but no infinite scroll yet.
-Infinite Jekyll will only try to lazy load posts if there's a spinner visible.
+You should see your 10 latest posts on the front page, but no infinite scroll yet.
+Infinite Jekyll will only try to lazy load posts if there's a spinner present.
 At the very end of `index.html`, add the spinner:

 	<div class="infinite-spinner"></div>